-Murrelets were not observed in PSU 2, Replicate 2 or in PSU 13 located in Stratum 2, which extends along the sandy Long Beach Peninsula (Figure 2).
+Murrelets were observed in all PSU surveys (Table 2).
 There were no juvenile (Hatch Year) marbled murrelets observed in any PSU during the season, but this monitoring scheme was not designed to track juvenile recruitment.

 Population Estimates and Trends - Puget Sound and Strait of Juan de Fuca (Zone 1)